amywork/amywork.github.io/_posts/2017-9-16-iOSDesignPattern.md

 ### ➝ App delegate object
 - UIApplicationMain이 AppDelegate를 호출
+- AppDelegate -> viewController 이동인데 스토리보드라는 변수가 생김
 - The app delegate is the heart of your custom code.
 This object works in tandem with the UIApplication object to handle app initialization, state transitions, and many high-level app events.
 This object is also the only one guaranteed to be present in every app, so it is often used to set up the app’s initial data structures.
-- 원래 순서는 delegate -> viewController 이동인데 스토리보드라는 변수가 생김

 ### ➝ Documents and data model objects
 - Data model objects store your app’s content and are specific to your app.
 For example, a banking app might store a database containing financial transactions, whereas a painting app might store an image object or even the sequence of drawing commands that led to the creation of that image.
 (In the latter case, an image object is still a data object because it is just a container for the image data.)